Why LuxSci Enterprise Class Servers Stay Up when Hardware Fails

-In the case where we need to perform proactive software or hardware maintenance on a physical machine, we can move the virtual servers running on it to other physical machines with no down time and no impact on the customers.
-Its the “press of a button”.
+In the case where we need to perform proactive software or hardware maintenance on a physical machine, we can move the virtual servers running on it to other physical machines with no downtime and no impact on the customers.
+It’s the “press of a button.”

-In the case where one of the physical servers has failed, all of the affected virtual servers are immediately restarted on a different physical server.
+In the case where one of the physical servers fails, all of the affected virtual servers are immediately restarted on a different physical server.
 This results in only a minute or so of downtime as the server is rebooted.
 The problem physical server itself can then be repaired without the time involved impacting any actual customers.

-With this premium behavior, the worst case scenario that can be caused by underlying hardware failure is a minute or so of downtime as your services are automatically restarted on a different machine.
+With this premium behavior, the worst-case scenario that can be caused by underlying hardware failure is a minute or so of downtime as your services are automatically restarted on a different machine.
 Most people will not even notice.

 A Classic Case of “You Get What You Pay For”

-- Clustered underlying physical servers with extra unused capacity so that they can run the virtual servers in the event that one of the physical servers is down or off
+- Clustered underlying physical servers with extra unused capacity so that they can run all the virtual servers in the event that one of the physical servers is down or off

 - Special external disk arrays that support very fast access from all of the physical servers in the cluster (as opposed to using inexpensive local storage)

-- Very fast and reliable enterprise grade hard drives
+- Very fast and reliable enterprise-grade hard drives

 - Several extra “hot spare” hard drives